My Life in Five Minutes

 #Work

-My industry journey started in the summer of 2023 at PEGATRON, where I joined as an AI Engineer intern on their Smart Manufacturing team.
-I built a Large Language Model proof-of-concept that I presented directly to the CTO, and the team earned a Silver award for the project.
-That same summer I became an AWS Campus Ambassador, running technical workshops on cloud services for 700+ developers across campus with a 96% satisfaction rate.
+My industry journey began in the summer of 2023 at PEGATRON Corporation, where I worked as an AI Engineer Intern on the Smart Manufacturing team.
+I developed a Large Language Model proof-of-concept that I presented directly to the CTO, and the team received a Silver Award for the project.
+During the same summer, I also served as an AWS Campus Ambassador, organizing cloud computing workshops that reached more than 700 developers and achieved a 96% satisfaction rate.

 #Beyond code